MoonMonoar/C-PATTERNS/README.md

 2. Run on an online compiler, just copy paste.
 3. On VSCode GCC compiler, in terminal write "gcc -o run FILE.c", press enter.
 Then, "run", press enter.
 (Replace FILE with your file name).

-# Visit my site & Free stuff
+# Visit our site & Free stuff
 We offer courses, free articles on my site!
 ![ByteLover Logo](https://moonmonoar.github.io/MoonsLab-docs/ReadmeFiles/ByteLoverBanner.svg)
 We have more free content!
 Also, check out our courses we offer here, https://bytelover.com